-4) The Grave of Ambrose Flanagan, who was Shot in Self Defence.61Mercury, 8 October 1917, p.
+4) The Grave of Ambrose Flanagan, who was Shot in Self Defence.62Mercury, 8 October 1917, p.
 6. Emphases in original.

-Of course, no footage was captured of Flanagan’s manslaughter: the first two censored sections likely depicted defendants or witnesses involved in related legal proceedings (which took place at Newtown Courthouse and the City Coroner’s Court at The Rocks), in a similar manner to the surviving footage of prosecuted union leaders.
+Of course, no footage was captured of Wearne shooting Flanagan and Williams: the first two censored sections likely depicted defendants or witnesses involved in related legal proceedings which took place at Newtown Courthouse and the City Coroner’s Court at The Rocks, in a similar manner to the surviving footage of prosecuted union leaders.
 On the other hand, footage included after the third intertitle likely depicted Flanagan’s large funeral procession from Sydney Trades Hall to the Mortuary Station at Central on 1 September 1917.
-Taken at face value, the fourth section showed Flanagan’s grave in the Catholic Section at Rookwood Cemetery.62Daily Telegraph, 3 September 1917, p.
+Taken at face value, the fourth section showed Flanagan’s grave in the Catholic Section at Rookwood Cemetery.63Daily Telegraph, 3 September 1917, p.
 7.

 A few other potentially controversial subjects noted in synopses are absent in the reconstructed film and likely were censored rather than lost.
 In particular, the original version seemingly contained footage of bailiffs evicting tenants (or seizing goods) for non payment of rent and ‘volunteers signing on’.64Mercury, 8 October 1917, p.
 6. The former seems an obvious target for a government keen upon downplaying controversial aspects of the protest while the latter footage—if it related to actual volunteers from Sydney—may have been removed due to privacy and safety concerns.